France to let migrant boat dock, has harsh words for Italy | Law-Order

 France to let migrant boat dock, has harsh words for Italy

-France said on Thursday it would allow an NGO ship carrying over 200 migrants rescued in the Mediterranean to dock at the port of Toulon, following tense exchanges with Italy, whose attitude the French government harshly criticised.
+Immigration is a hot-button issue in both countries, and French Interior Minister Gerald Darmanin said the right-wing Italian government's ban on the boat, which had been stuck off Italy for days, was "incomprehensible" and "selfish".
+"In this context, France decided on an exceptional basis to make up for the Italian government's unacceptable behaviour and to invite the ship to come to the military port of Toulon," Darmanin told a news conference.

-France said on Thursday it would allow an NGO ship carrying over 200 migrants rescued in the Mediterranean to dock at the port of Toulon, following tense exchanges with Italy, whose attitude the French government harshly criticised.
-Immigration is a hot-button issue in both countries, and Interior Minister Gerald Darmanin said Italy's rightist government's ban on the boat, which had been stuck off Italy for days, was "incomprehensible" and "selfish".
+France said on Thursday it would allow an NGO ship carrying more than 200 migrants rescued in the Mediterranean to dock at the port of Toulon, while harshly criticising Italy for not taking the boat in.
+Immigration is a hot-button issue in both countries, and French Interior Minister Gerald Darmanin said the right-wing Italian government's ban on the boat, which had been stuck off Italy for days, was "incomprehensible" and "selfish".

 "In this context, France decided on an exceptional basis to make up for the Italian government's unacceptable behaviour and to invite the ship to come to the military port of Toulon," Darmanin told a news conference.
 There were 234 people on board, including 57 children.
 France will welcome about a third, Germany another third and the rest will be shared out among other EU countries, Darmanin said, stressing that those who do not qualify for asylum would be expelled.

-The ship was on Thursday sailing by the French island of Corsica, the MarineTraffic tracker app showed, but had been close to Italy before that.
+The ship was sailing on Thursday by the French island of Corsica, the MarineTraffic tracker app showed, but had previously been close to Italy.
 It was set to arrive in Toulon on Friday.
-"There is no doubt that it (the Ocean Viking) was in Italy's research and rescue zone," said Darmanin, saying "there will be extremely strong consequences on the bilateral relationship."
+"There is no doubt that it (the Ocean Viking) was in Italy's research and rescue zone," said Darmanin, adding "there will be extremely strong consequences for the bilateral relationship".

 To start with, France will not take in some 3,000 migrants who had arrived in Italy and which he said Paris had previously agreed to take in.
 It will also reinforce controls at its borders with Italy.
 The Italian government did not immediately respond to a request for comment.
 But Italy and Spain, where most of the migrants crossing the Mediterranean by sea arrive, have long said that others, including France, must do more to help.

-The question of how to handle immigration in the largely border-free European Union has been a source of tensions for years, but France's very open and harsh criticism of Italy on Thursday is more unusual.
-TENSIONS
+The question of how to handle immigration in the largely border-free European Union has been a source of tensions for years, but France's open and harsh criticism of Italy on Thursday is quite unusual.
+Italian officials sought to downplay the incident, saying privately that Rome had not been seeking a confrontation with Paris and in the run-up had already accepted three boats.
+They said the new government also needs to show a change in position from its predecessor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)